fml-fam/fmlr/README.md

 Interface to the [fml library](https://github.com/wrathematics/fml). fml is a C++ library defining a single interface for multiple dense matrix types, principally CPU, GPU, and MPI.

-The fmlr interface largely tracks with the core fml interface, and the package version will match the fml release version used.
-We use R6 so that generally an R code can be translated to C++ by changing `$` to `.` (and a `_` to `::` for `linalg` functions).
-There are some R-specific enhancements which should be avoided if you plan to eventually convert to C++.
+fmlr is a "medium-level" interface to computational linear algebra.
+It is higher-level than directly working with, for example, the BLAS.
+But it is lower-level than a high-level interface like R or Armadillo.

 Differences between fmlr and other matrix interfaces (including the core R interface):

 * Single interface supporting multiple fundamental types (`__half`, `float`, `double`) and backends (CPU, GPU, MPI).
 * Data is always held externally to R (although CPU objects can inherit R data without a copy).
 * Operations modifying data occur in-place (make your own copy if you don't want the data modified).

+The fmlr interface largely tracks with the core fml interface, and the package version will match the fml release version used.
+We use R6 so that generally an R code can be translated to C++ by changing `$` to `.` (and a `_` to `::` for `linalg` functions).
+There are some R-specific enhancements which should be avoided if you plan to eventually convert to C++.

 ## Installation